 Keep the soil constantly moist by watering around the plants not over them.
 As they need plenty of water, sink a 15cm (6in) pot alongside the plants when planting out.
 Water into this and it will help ensure that the water goes right down to the roots and does not sit around the neck of the plant, which can lead to rotting.

 Feed every 10-14 days with a high potash liquid fertiliser once the first fruits start to swell.

 The fruit of marrows should be supported off the soil on a piece of tile or glass.

 Remedy: This is usually a temporary problem and once the weather starts to improve, so will pollination.
-You can try to hand-pollinate plants yourself by removing a male flower (male flowers don’t have a swelling at their base) and brushing the central parts against the centre of a female flower (female flowers have a swelling at the base – this is the beginning of the fruit).
-But this is a bit of a hassle and normally the plant will correct this problem itself.
+You can try to hand-pollinate plants yourself by removing a male flower (no swelling at their base) and brushing the central parts against the centre of a female flower (female flowers have a swelling at the base – this is the beginning of the fruit).
+But this is a bit of a hassle, and normally the plant will correct this problem itself.

 Harvest marrows as needed.
 If growing for show, take off all developing fruit and leave just one on the plant, so that the plant will put all its energy into ripening just one marrow.

 ‘Badger Cross’ AGM:F1 hybrid.
 Later bush variety of small, good shape with dark striped fruits.
 Claimed Cucumber Mosaic Virus tolerance.